 Suggestions for revisions to this document should be submitted to the Executive Committee of the Regents Administrative Committee on Public Service and Continuing Education (RACPSCE.)
 The RACPSCE Executive Committee will consist of the current chair and secretary, the incoming chair and the immediate past chair.
-Recommendations by the Executive Committee should be brought for consideration to members of the RACPSCE, and those proposals receiving a majority favorable vote will be forwarded to the Director of Georgia LEADS for appropriate action.
+Recommendations by the Executive Committee should be brought for consideration to members of the RACPSCE, and those proposals receiving a majority favorable vote will be forwarded to the Board of Regents System Office liaison for Continuing Education for appropriate action.